idvorkin/idvorkin.github.io/_d/genai-talk.md

 - Draw a picture of a doctor - 90% male.
 - Societal biases are in the data, and the model will learn them.
 - Yesterday's heretic might be today's genius.

+### Copyright infringement

+- If LLM spits out a book how much is copied from the author?
+- Adobe's LLM has full licenses of content users
+- Word for this is pedigree
+- What if we make a fake actor, but with likeness of a real person

 ## Bad Intern - All the things that can go wrong